vuedoc/md/README.md

 -j, --join                    # Combine generated documentation for multiple component files into only one -c, --config <filename>       # Use this config file (if argument is used but value is unspecified, defaults to vuedoc.config.js)
 -l, --level <integer>         # Set the title level.
-An integer between 1 and 6 -o, --output <file or dir>    # The output directory.
+An integer between 1 and 6 -w, --wordwrap <integer>      # The width of the text before wrapping to a new line.
+Default is `80` -o, --output <file or dir>    # The output directory.
 If absent, the STDOUT will be used -s, --section <section name>  # Inject the generated documentation to a section.
 Works with `--output file` --ignore-name                 # Ignore the component name on parsing